LGBTQ-owned business

 LGBTQ-, or queer-owned businesses are businesses owned and often operated by members of the LGBTQIA+ community.
 They may also be described as being owned by specific subgroups, such as gay-, lesbian-, or trans-owned businesses.

 Many queer-owned businesses cater specifically to marginalized people by offering products that are not otherwise widely available.
 They are commonly more likely to have difficulty acquiring financial backing.

 Some government institutions and municipalities have special programs to support minority-owned businesses and have started to include LGBTQ-owned businesses in such programs.

+The term queer business is used occasionally.
 In 2022, Charlie Sprinkman created the website Everywhere Is Queer to help promote queer-owned businesses around the world.

 Canada

 Cape & Cowl is among LGBTQ-owned businesses in Canada.

 Mexico

 Paco Ruiz opened Club Paco Paco (later known as Paco's Ranch) in Puerto Vallarta, Jalisco, in December 1989.
 According to Ed Walsh of SFGate, "At the time, Jalisco didn't have formal laws against homosexuality.
 But police and regulators often targeted gay-owned businesses for shakedowns because, without political connections or meaningful support in the broader local community, they were vulnerable."